 Expanded capabilities to meet the growing need for emergency advanced care.
 The relocated helipad includes two landing zones that will provide unfettered access to lifesaving care at MMC.

 The number of flights per patient transported by air ambulance will decrease.
 The former pad, on top of the Gilman St. garage, required air ambulance pilots to relocate to the Portland Jetport if another air ambulance arrived with a patient.
-Air ambulance pilots would have to return to MMC to pick up the air ambulance crew and the second air ambulance’s pilot would have to repeat the same process creating at 4 flights (2 incoming and 2 outgoing) per patient to the MMC helipad.
+Air ambulance pilots would have to return to MMC to pick up the air ambulance crew and the second air ambulance’s pilot would have to repeat the same process creating 4 flights (2 incoming and 2 outgoing) per patient to the MMC helipad.
 The new design allows air ambulance pilots to land offload the crew and patient and power down until the air ambulance crew returns even if a second air ambulance arrives with a patient.

 Operating the New Helipad on top of MMC’s East Tower